How to See Most of New Zealand in Under Two Weeks

 This might be a short journey, but you’re going to want to spend plenty of time in what is considered the adventure capital of the North Island, Taupo.
 Whatever your buzz, you’re likely to find it here, from skydiving over New Zealand’s largest lake to bungy jumping over the mighty Waikato River.
 If you fancy something more relaxing, try trout fishing or sailing to the Maori Rock Carvings on the lake or a walk down to the free natural hot pools at Spa Park.

-Find out more about Taupo in Taupo – Guide for Backpackers.
+Find out more about Taupo in The Complete Guide to Taupo.

 Day 4 – Taupo to Napier